The Main Lifts for Strength

 Programming Your Main Lifts

-Every training session needs a Main Exercise, lift or movement.
+Every training session needs a Main Lift, Compound Exercise, or movement.

-This lift is the focal point of the workout and the reason you are training for that day.
-All of the training before and after these lifts is set to better improve the main exercise.
+This compound exercise is the focal point of the workout and the reason you are training for that day.
+All of the training before and after these main lifts is set to better improve the main exercise.

 The main exercise should be a standard motion that improves performance in your chosen sport.
 This can be any movement that makes you stronger.

-It should be something that builds the most overall strength.
-It can be a power lift like the squat, bench press, deadlift, a close variation or something like sprints for running.
+Just remember, your main power lift should be something that builds the most overall strength.
+It can be a Big 3 compound exercise like the squat, bench press, deadlift, a close variation or something like sprints for running.
 It just needs to be helpful for you to build the strength necessary to be better at what you want to be better at.

 Try to increase the overall workload or weight every few weeks so that you never stop progressing.